im-tesla/admin-panel/README.md

-# TeslaPanel
+# tesla panel

-TeslaPanel is a modern-looking admin panel designed to provide a sleek and intuitive user interface for managing various aspects of an application or system.
+tesla panel is a modern-looking admin panel designed to provide a sleek and intuitive user interface for managing various aspects of an application or system.
 This project is a demonstration of design concepts and does not include functional features.

 ## Features